ellismarkf/uproot/README.md

 ie: `uproot ~/projects/cool-project/npm-shrinkwrap.json 'http://some-host:8000/artifactory/registry'`

-Once **uproots** finishes processing, it will output a `.txt` file listing all the dependencies you use in your project that aren't currently in the registry, and whether the package is simply not in the registry or it needs a version bump.
+Once **uproots** finishes processing, it will output a `.txt` file listing all the dependencies you use in your project that aren't currently in the registry, and noting whether the package needs a version bump or is simply not in the registry.
 The list is comprised of entries that are formatted as follows:

 ```
 	package name: <name>